sambitcodes/articulate_v2/README.md

 - Ensure file is not corrupted
 - Try re-uploading

-### Chat not working
+### Chat library/history not working
 **Solution:**
+- Ensure login status is valid
-- Refresh the page
+- Refresh the app if sidebar does not update
-- Clear browser cache
-- Check Streamlit version
-- Verify API key permissions
+- Try logging out and back in

+---

 ## 📊 Performance Considerations

 - **Streaming responses**: Long responses stream for better UX
 - **Caching**: Streamlit caches expensive operations
-- **Session state**: Efficient session management
+- **Session state**: Efficient session and user state management
 - **Error handling**: Graceful degradation on API failures

+---

 ## 🤝 Contributing